-- Pets are not allowed in or at any alcoves, rock art sites or ruins. - Pets are not allowed to swim or play in springs, potholes or other natural water sources. - Pet waste should be packed out or disposed of in the same way as human waste, depending on the area you're in.
+- Pets are not allowed in or at any alcoves or cultural sites. - Pets are not allowed to swim or play in springs, potholes or other natural water sources. - Pet waste should be packed out or disposed of in the same way as human waste, depending on the area you're in.
 Be sure to check ahead of time and have proper disposal equipment on hand.
 (Pet waste bags, shovels, etc.)